 Our Curriculum Vision

-The children and their learning are at the core of everything that we do Grafton Primary School.
-Our school motto 'Together we learn.
-Together we Achieve' reflects our vision, in that, in order to prepare children as life long learners and global citizens, we must provide a curriculum that will go beyond the statutory content.
-Our curriculum is designed to take into consideration our children's varied backgrounds and cultural experiences; so we believe our children deserve a curriculum that does not narrow their life chances but expands them, enabling social equity and mobility.
+In order to prepare children as life-long learners and global citizens, we must provide a curriculum that goes beyond the statutory content.
+Our curriculum is designed to take into consideration children's varied backgrounds, cultural experiences and starting points.
+Our children deserve a curriculum that expands their life chances, paving the way for social equity and mobility.

 Curriculum Aims:

-- Providing a stable, consistent environment in which our children can develop respect, self-esteem, and an ability to value themselves and others, underpinned by the United Nations Conventions of the Rights of a Child.
+- Provide a stable, consistent environment in which our children can develop respect, self-esteem, and an ability to value themselves and others, underpinned by the United Nations Conventions of the Rights of a Child.

 Curriculum Intent